 Understanding puppy behavior is a challenging task which only gets easier with time and experience.
 Although, even with time, experience and training, canine behaviors can remain a mystery as there is simply no way to know for sure what your precious pup is thinking.
-You might often be left wondering what your pooch is thinking after they do some strange behavior or make some funny sounds.
+You might often be left wondering what your pooch is thinking after they do something strange or make some funny sounds.
 You might even look for an explanation for some behaviors from a vet, animal behavior expert or simply by looking online.
 The curiosity puppy parents have about our pups often comes from a desire to make sense of behaviors or feelings that we think our pups might be experiencing.

 An unpleasant but fairly common feeling we may experience is embarrassment and as pup parents, it’s normal for us to wonder if our pets can feel it too.
 In this article, we’re going to take a closer look at how we can monitor or comprehend puppy behavior through understanding if our canine companions are capable of feeling embarrassed.
 So, if you’ve been wondering ‘can dogs feel embarrassed?’ then we’ll do our best to answer this question for you today.